telerik/blazor-docs/components/checkbox/overview.md

 ## Indeterminate State

-In addition to checked and unchecked basic states, the Blazor CheckBox has a third state - Indeterminate.
-[Read more about the Blazor Checkbox third state]({%slug checkbox-indeterminate-state%}).
+In addition to basic *checked* and *unchecked* states, the Blazor CheckBox has a third state - *indeterminate*.
+[Read more about the Blazor Checkbox indeterminate state]({%slug checkbox-indeterminate-state%}).

 ## Appearance